nioc/own-my-money/README.md

 Own my money is a simple way to track your bank activity on any device connected to the web (pc, smartphone, tablet, ...).
 It can work as a standalone application or in your smartphone browser.

-You can manage your account with the OFX or CSV integration.
+You can manage yours accounts with OFX or JSON integration.

 ## Installation and usage

 Following example is based on Linux distribution with Apache :

+0. Install prerequisite:
+  - Web server: Apache HTTP server / Nginx
+  - Database server: MariaDB / MySQL
+  - PHP
 1. Download the latest version [here](https://github.com/nioc/own-my-money/archive/master.tar.gz)
 2. Untar the archive : `tar -xvzf own-my-money-master.tar.gz`
 3. Move the files into you web server directory `mv own-my-money-master /var/www/money`
 4. Fix file permissions `chown www-data:www-data /var/www/money -R`
+5. Configure your web server
-5. Create database stuff using with the [database setup page](http://localhost/server/configuration/setup.php)
+6. Create database stuff, user, etc... using with the [database setup page](http://localhost/#/setup)
-6. Update Admin user (edit password obviously)
-7. Remove unnecessary files (/docs, /configuration/setup.php, ...)
+7. Remove unnecessary files (/docs, ...)
-8. Set your library folder

 ## Versioning